 View the Government's Stamp Duty Land Tax calculator to work out what your SDLT could be.

 - 2% on the next £125,000 (between £125,001 and £250,000)

 - 5% on the next £675,000 (between £250,001 and £925,000)

 - 10% on the next £575,000 (between £925,001 and £1.5m)

 When do I pay stamp duty?

-When you buy a new home you submit a Stamp Duty Land Tax return and pay what you owe within 30 days of completion.
+When you buy a new home you submit a Stamp Duty Land Tax return to HMRC and pay what you owe within 30 days of completion.
 If it’s not paid, you’ll be charged a £100 penalty plus interest.
 Usually your solicitor will deal with the stamp duty return and payment for you but it is best to double check with them whether they are dealing with it or not.

 If the purchase price is below £125,000, or you are a first time buyer purchasing a property up to £300,000, you still need to submit a return even though you won’t need to pay any stamp duty, again this will usually be dealt with by your solicitor.

 Can I reduce my stamp duty?

 There are some circumstances in which stamp duty is either not payable or can be legitimately reduced.